jamesoundb/aws-bootcamp-cruddur-2023/journal/week3.md

 ## Homework Challenges

 #### I fixed my devcontainers.json postCreateCommand script for Codespaces to get postgresql properly installed.
-* #### I didn't realize that I hadn't implementd this and it took a bit of tinkering but eventually I got it to work.
+* #### I didn't realize that I hadn't implemented this and it took a bit of tinkering but eventually I got it to work.
 ![postCreateCommand_sh_script](assets/postCreateCommand_sh_script.png)
 * #### Verify that everything was installed and updated
 ![All_packages_installed_in_Codespaces_1](assets/All_packages_installed_in_Codespaces_1.png)